The abilityNEWS Daily

 Deafblind Victoria celebrates its monthly program of events

-By Deafblind Australia
+by Deafblind Australia

 Deafblind Victoria’s monthly recreation program helps Deafblind individuals enjoy shared outings in public spaces across Melbourne.
 The long-running initiative fosters inclusion and awareness while building community through supported activities and events.
 It remains surprising how many locations are effectively inaccessible without such careful planning.